alexames/progress-and-poverty/Book 5/Chapter 2.md

 normal rent line, produced tramps and paupers, just as like effects from like causes have lately been evident in the United States.

-“Land which went heretofore for twenty or forty pounds a year,” said Hugh Latimer, “now is let for fifty or a hundred.
-My father was a yeoman, and had no lands of his own; only he had a farm at a rent of three or four pounds by the year at the uttermost, and thereupon he tilled so much as kept half a dozen men.
+> Land which went heretofore for twenty or forty pounds a year,” said Hugh
+> Latimer, “now is let for fifty or a hundred.
+My father was a yeoman, and had
+> no lands of his own; only he had a farm at a rent of three or four pounds by
-He had walk for a hundred sheep, and my mother milked thirty kine; he was able and did find the King a harness with himself and his horse when he came to the place that he should receive the King’s wages.
-I can remember that I buckled his harness when he went to Blackheath Field.
-He kept me to school; he married my sisters with five pounds apiece, so that he brought them up in godliness and fear of God.
-He kept hospitality for his neighbors and some alms he gave to the poor.
-And all this he did of the same farm, where he that now hath it payeth sixteen pounds rent or more by year, and is not able to do anything for his Prince, for himself, nor his children, nor to give a cup of drink to the poor.”
+> the year at the uttermost, and thereupon he tilled so much as kept half a
+> dozen men.
+He had walk for a hundred sheep, and my mother milked thirty kine;
+> he was able and did find the King a harness with himself and his horse when he
+> came to the place that he should receive the King’s wages.
+I can remember that
+> I buckled his harness when he went to Blackheath Field.
+He kept me to school;
+> he married my sisters with five pounds apiece, so that he brought them up in
+> godliness and fear of God.
+He kept hospitality for his neighbors and some alms
+> he gave to the poor.
+And all this he did of the same farm, where he that now
+> hath it payeth sixteen pounds rent or more by year, and is not able to do
+> anything for his Prince, for himself, nor his children, nor to give a cup of
+> drink to the poor.

 “In this way,” said Sir Thomas More, referring to the ejectment of small farmers which characterized this advance of rent, “it comes to pass that these poor